Post overview: Best Whisky on Islay

 - Best whisky tour to book: Warehouse Experience

-Only one year younger than Laphroaig, Lagavulin is no stranger to the limelight, largely thanks to the highly applauded 16-year.
+Only one year younger than Laphroaig, Lagavulin is no stranger to the limelight, largely thanks to their highly applauded 160-year dram.
 This bad boy has received double gold medals from San Francisco World Spirits Competition four years in a row.

 Much like the other great whiskey distilleries on Islay, the locale is beautiful.
 Sitting right on the bay, the interior is perfectly cozy but the tasting warehouse is very chilly.